Table of Contents

 We’re once again in the roaring ’20s and the stealthy speakeasies of the prohibition era are trending again.
 The modern speakeasy has all of the allure of its 1920s counterpart, plus the legal sale of alcoholic beverages.
 While most of us aren’t asking for a return to prohibition-era regulations, there is an undeniable charm about the hidden bars of that era.
 Who doesn’t love a hidden door?
 You can still visit a few of the secret bars established 100 years ago.
-Here are 15 historic speakeasy bars that are still standing in America.
+Here are 15 historic speakeasy bars still standing in America—including our favorite dc speakeasy (A must-try!).

 501 Jones St, San Francisco, CA 94102